All-Active HA for NGINX Plus on the Google Cloud Platform

 -

-Copy the contents of the usr_share_nginx subdirectory from the cloned repository to the local /usr/share/nginx directory, creating the local directory if necessary.
-(If you choose not to clone the repository, you need to download each file from the GitHub repository individually.)
+Copy the contents of the usr_share_nginx subdirectory from the cloned repo to the local /usr/share/nginx directory.
+Create the local directory if necessary.
+(If you choose not to clone the repository, you need to download each file from the GitHub repository one at a time.)

 -

-Copy the appropriate configuration file from the etc_nginx_conf.d subdirectory of the cloned repository to /etc/nginx/conf.d:
+Copy the right configuration file from the etc_nginx_conf.d subdirectory of the cloned repository to /etc/nginx/conf.d:

 -